shivenBajpai/RISC-V-Assembler/README.md

 2) Copy the input assembly code to a file called input.s in the same directory as the binary
 3) Run the binary.
 A temporary file called `clean.s` will be created and the machine code output shall be in `output.hex`.
 Both in the same directory

+# Command line switches
+`-d` - Runs the assembler in debug mode, providing more verbose output as it runss

 A more detailed report on the design and features of this assembler is present in `report.pdf` at the root of this project